seam/ticket-monster/README.md

 You'll need to create yourself an AWS account, and [sign up for EC2](see http://aws.amazon.com).
-Having done this, it's best to register an Elastic IP (so that you can always get the same IP address when creating an instance).
+Having done this, it's best to register an Elastic IP (so that you can always get the same IP address when creating an instance - however an Elastic IP will cost you more).
 You also need to create a security group that allows access to JBoss AS on port 8080, and you'll also want ssh access.
 Call this group "jboss-as-single".
 Next, create a key-pair to allow ssh access, and download this to your home directory.

 To make it easier to find the machine on the net, it's nice to create a `ticketmonster` alias in your `hosts` file.

 It also helps to set up an SSH alias.
 For example:

 `Host ticketmonster
    IdentityFile # /path/to/your/key-pair.pem
-   User root
+   User jboss
    CheckHostIP no
    StrictHostKeyChecking no`